Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/CONTRIBUTING.md

 - If you are able and want to fix this, fork the repository on GitHub
 - **See [Issue Template](./issue_template.md) for a formatted way of submmiting an issue.**

+## Project Structure

+This project follows the Atomic Design Principles.
+This principle has to be adhered to if your pull request is to be merged.

+The structure below explains the atomic design principle.
+**(NOTE: before creating any new compnent, please check if it exists already to avoid duplicate components.)**

+In the root directory is an src folder which conteins the following sub-folders;

+- **atoms:** this folder should house the smallest possible components, such as buttons, titles, inputs, text.

+- **molecules:** in this folder resides components that are composed of two or more atoms, for example, a search Box comprising of an HTML TextInput and a Button.

+- **organism:** here, you should have your bigger UI components composed of groups of molecules and/or atoms, this could be a Navigation Bar, Side Bar, a section of a page.

+- **pages:** here, it all finally comes together.
+This is where all components come together to make a complete page.

+## Style Guide

+**See the complete style guide on [figma](https://www.figma.com/file/cK9hICwy4Tcs7Nw2mXh0Aj/I4G-Open-Source)**

 ## Submit Changes